MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMResource.md

 ```

 ### -ResourceId

 Specifies the ID of a resource.
+For example, `16780010`.

 ```yaml
 Type: Int32